Fonsan/dunder/Readme.md

 	o == res # => false
 	o == res._thread.value # => true

-But for Array,String,Fixnum,Hash etc things work fine.
+But Array,String,Fixnum,Hash etc work fine.

-If you want to be sure that nothing fishy is going on please use ._thread.value Ex
+If you want to be sure that nothing fishy is going on please use ._thread.value

 Groups
 ====================